curityio/istio-demo-installation/README.md

 - brew install helm
 - brew install yq

-Also copy a license file into the idsvr folder, to prevent startup errors.
+Also copy a license file into the idsvr folder, which will be expected later.

 ## Cluster Base Setup